Other radios based on the same chassis:

 Allegedly a 'pinched' design (cabinet design AND the Little Jewel name) from Westinghouse in the US.
 Also known as the 'Fridge'.

 From a collectability point of view, they have held their prices well in recent times - particularly when compared with more conventional designs.
-One point to be aware of is that the handles are not well secured, and many are missing today - its well worth making sure a set is complete with handle if you're looking for a collectors piece.
+One point to be aware of is that the handles are not well secured, and many are missing today - its well worth making sure a set is complete with handle if you're looking for a collectors piece (and NEVER pick one up by the handle, less your collectors piece become uncollectible pieces).

 The radios in this series are: